 The SILC is also developing a data hub, or disability statistics compendium for their network of partners to contribute disability data This goal is to have the information compiled in one place to better evaluate the SPIL and independent living needs on an ongoing basis.
 The compendium is scheduled to be live by December 31, 2020.
 Promotion of the compendium will begin 3 months prior to the launch so data can be entered by partners once it is live.
 In the first year, the SILC will analyze the data quarterly to inform efforts to promote the compendium with partners and grow the data sources feeding into it.Annually, the SILC will analyze the data to guide SILC efforts within the SPIL, including advocacy for independent living services with state leaders.

-The SILC currently reviews data from the CIL’s, the Grants Management Advisory Council for the State’s needs assessment, the State’s IL Program, Nevada 211, the Department of Education, Vocational Rehabilitation, the Commission on Services for Persons with Disabilities, the State Rehabilitation Council and various other entities to gain a broad perspective of what services are needed and of the specific demographics of populations’ needs statewide.
+The SILC currently reviews data gathered by the SILC’s Executive Director from the CIL’s, the Grants Management Advisory Council for the State’s needs assessment, the State’s IL Program, Nevada 211, the Department of Education, Vocational Rehabilitation, the Commission on Services for Persons with Disabilities, the State Rehabilitation Council and various other entities to gain a broad perspective of what services are needed and of the specific demographics of populations’ needs statewide.
 The objective of the SILC’s data hub is to combine all these sources’ data into one accessible place for ease of analysis.
 This is planned to gradually grow and improve over time, eventually eliminating the need to review each source independently, as this is very time-consuming.
 The purpose overall is to enable a meta-analysis of the entire State’s disability statistics and be able to clearly compare against SPIL objectives for ongoing evaluation.

 The following table outlines the process and timeline the SILC will use to evaluate SPIL goals: